mx1001/hardops_manual/docs/ssharpen.md

-## Ssharpen / Csharpen
+## Ssharpen

 >Ssharpen is the base of the sharpening system and is a foundational element of Hard Ops.
 The idea of Ssharpen came through the collaborations of myself and AR which also was the base of Csharpen as well.

-People always ask what is the difference between the two.
+People always ask what is the difference between the ssharpen and csharpen.

 Ssharpen is a calculator.
 It also sets the mesh up for hard surface modelling.
 In short.
 Ssharpen